 at the University of St. Thomas, Houston

-Join the Rothko Chapel and University of St. Thomas for a three day symposium exploring the human rights issues associated with the criminal justice system in the United States.
-Learn more about the legacy of this complex system in our country and how individuals and community organizations are working together for equitable and sustainable reform.
+The Rothko Chapel and University of St. Thomas hosted a three day symposium exploring the human rights issues associated with the criminal justice system in the United States.
+Participants learned more about the legacy of this complex system in our country and how individuals and community organizations are working together for equitable and sustainable reform.

-The symposium will offer workshops, panels and keynote addresses featuring academics, activists, religious leaders, artists, criminal justice reform experts, and formerly incarcerated individuals and their families.
+The symposium offered workshops, panels and keynote addresses featuring academics, activists, religious leaders, artists, criminal justice reform experts, and formerly incarcerated individuals and their families.